OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 #### The "Wait For Debugger" Feature

-The [UnCrackable App](0x08b-Reference-Apps.md#uncrackable-app-for-android-level-1) is not stupid: it notices that it has been run in debuggable mode and reacts by shutting down.
+The [UnCrackable App for Android Level 1](0x08b-Reference-Apps.md#uncrackable-app-for-android-level-1) is not stupid: it notices that it has been run in debuggable mode and reacts by shutting down.
 A modal dialog is shown immediately, and the crackme terminates once you tap "OK".

 Fortunately, Android's "Developer options" contain the useful "Wait for Debugger" feature, which allows you to automatically suspend an app doing startup until a JDWP debugger connects.
 With this feature, you can connect the debugger before the detection mechanism runs, and trace, debug, and deactivate that mechanism.
 It's really an unfair advantage, but, on the other hand, reverse engineers never play fair!